unswexplains/unswexplains.github.io/a15628c691a0/content.md

 For visualisations, a good way is to add a caption.

-# Don't cherry-pick the data
+# Don't cherry-pick your findings

 It is tempting, but it can lose you trust.
 E.g. positive comments from customers.
 Showing the negative data can actually make people *more* inclined to be persuaded.